bbatsov/batsov.com/_posts/2012-09-09-from-linux-to-osx-1-year-later.markdown

 stability.

 Should you dump Linux and join me in **darkness**?
-How the hell should I know? :smile: I'm just sharing my two cents - if you're happy using Linux you should **definitely** stick with it.
+How the hell should I know?
+I'm just sharing my two cents - if you're happy using Linux you should **definitely** stick with it.
 Obviously I wasn't and there weren't that many alternatives lying around.

-Not having to deal with hardware problems and immature desktop apps is like a breath of fresh air and it more than compensates for the few shortcomings of OS X. Nothing compensates the lack of that right control key on most keyboards, but after all that's not an OS problem
+Not having to deal with hardware problems and immature desktop apps is like a breath of fresh air and it more than compensates for the few shortcomings of OS X. Nothing compensates the lack of that right control key on most keyboards, but after all that's not an OS problem.
-:wink:

 There is great vibrant hacker community gathered around OS X and it's one of the main driving forces of the OS.
 There is unfortunately a lot